 - All of the advantages and none of the disadvantages of other forms of osmometry– Membrane osmometry is limited by the lack of a perfect semi-permeable membrane; and vapor pressure osmometry is affected by volatile compounds exerting their own vapor pressure – a major drawback in the clinical chemistry lab setting.

-- Freezing point measurements are fast, accurate and robust – Test times are typically less than one minute and sample repeatability is in the range of ± 2 mOsm/kg H20.
+- Freezing point measurements are fast and accurate – Test times are around 2 minutes and repeatability is in the range of ± 2 mOsm/kg H2O.

 - Small sample size requirements – Typical sample volumes are in the nL to µL range, this is advantageous for sample-limited and clinical lab settings.